A Mini-Batch Method for Solving Nonlinear PDEs with Gaussian Processes: Introduction

-A crucial factor contributing to the efficacy of neural network methods \cite{raissi2019physics, zang2020weak, mao2020physics, karniadakis2021physics} is using stochastic gradient descent (SGD) algorithms with mini-batches, as their data points remain independent of the neural network parameters.
-However, due to the global correlation of the unknowns in equation \eqref{intro_zprob}, the direct application of SGD is impeded by the need to solve the inversion of the covariance matrix in equation \eqref{intro_zprob}.
-We prompt a natural inquiry regarding the feasibility of employing mini-batches in GP methods for PDE resolution.
-This paper addresses this issue by proposing a mini-batch method inspired by stochastic proximal methods \cite{davis2019stochastic, asi2019importance, asi2019stochastic}.
+{ Compared to methods based on neural networks \cite{raissi2019physics, mao2020physics, karniadakis2021physics} , Gaussian Process (GP)/Kernel-based approaches generally offer solid theoretical foundations.
+Additionally, from a probabilistic viewpoint, GP regressions provide uncertainty quantification.
+This quantification allows us to establish the confidence intervals of the results and aids in deciding the placement of collocation points.
+The exploration of how to effectively utilize uncertainty quantification will be a subject for future research.
+Nevertheless, the GP method typically incurs a computational cost of $O(N^3)$, where $N$ represents the number of collocation points.
+On the other hand, besides their capacity to model a wide range of functions, neural network methods also excel in scalability, largely due to the use of stochastic gradient descent (SGD) algorithms with mini-batches.
+This scalability is facilitated by the independence of their data points from the parameters.
+However, due to the global correlation of the unknowns in \eqref{intro_zprob}, the direct application of SGD is impeded by the need to solve the inversion of the covariance matrix in equation \eqref{intro_zprob}.
+Consequently, devising an effective SGD approach is vital for the GP methodology to reach a level of scalability on par with neural networks.} This paper attempts to handle this issue by proposing a mini-batch method inspired by stochastic proximal methods \cite{davis2019stochastic, asi2019importance, asi2019stochastic}.
 Rather than pursuing low-rank approximations, we stochastically solve equation \eqref{intro_nlprob}.
 Each iteration selects a small portion of samples to update the GP model.
 Hence, we only need to consider the inversion of the covariance matrix of samples in a mini-batch each time.
 More precisely, we introduce a slack variable $\boldsymbol{z}$ and reformulate \eqref{intro_nlprob} as

 where $\mathcal{X}$ is a convex compact set, $\beta>0$, and $\boldsymbol{z}=(\boldsymbol{z}_1,\dots,\boldsymbol{z}_N)$.
 We note that as $\beta\rightarrow \infty$, the solutions of \eqref{intro_mbnlprob} converge to those of \eqref{intro_nlprob}.
 The latent variable $\boldsymbol{z}$ encodes observations of $u$.
 Next, we view \eqref{intro_mbnlprob} as a stochastic optimization problem